Today we’re tackling questions on “how to mix and match throw pillows!”

 Remember, there really isn’t a single magic formula to mix and match throw pillows.

-And don’t be afraid to experiment!
+And don’t be afraid to experiment with different textures!

 With a little trial and error, you’ll ultimately be able to find just the right patterns, colors, and shapes that reflect your unique personality.